Yash-27102004/T-LOAD-/README.md

-# ABOUT TOOL : { ᴀᴄᴄᴇꜱꜱ ᴄᴏᴅᴇ - By Yash 27}
+# T-LOAD

-T-load is a bash based script which modifies and changes your terminal from boring to awesome in just oneclick without any issue and without root.
+T-Load is a bash based script which modifies and changes your terminal from boring to awesome in just oneclick without any issue and without root.
 This tool works on both rooted Android device and Non-rooted Android device.

 # yᴀꜱʜ 27